Elliptic flow splittings in the Polyakov-looped Nambu-Jona Lasinio transport model

 \section{Relation between the parton scattering cross section and the specific shear viscosity}

-The specific shear viscosity in the NJL model has been studied in Ref.~\cite{Gho16} from the quark-meson interactions.
+The specific shear viscosity in the NJL model has been studied in Ref.~\cite{Gho16} from the quark-meson interactions, and that in the pNJL model has been studied in Ref.~\cite{Sol21} based on the relaxation time approximation.
 In the present study, we determine the isotropic parton scattering cross section $\sigma$ from the shear viscosity $\eta$ through the empirical relation

 where

 is the average parton momentum with $n_q$ and $\bar{n}_q$ being the occupation probability for parton species $q=u$, $d$, $s$ quarks and their antiquarks, i.e., $n_q=f_q$ and $\bar{n}_q=\bar{f_q}$ for the NJL model and $n_q=F_q$ and $\bar{n}_q=\bar{F_q}$ for the pNJL model.
 The $\sigma_{tr}$ in Eq.~(\ref{eta}) is the transport cross section defined as